CJWorkbench/parquet-to-arrow/README.md

 * _Manageable RAM usage_: in large datasets, never hold an entire column in memory.
-* _Auto-convert UTF-8 dictionaries_: this tool is tuned to small numbers
+* _Auto-convert UTF-8 dictionaries_ to string columns: this tool is tuned to
-  of rows; dictionaries are unneeded hassle.
+  small numbers of rows; dictionaries are unneeded hassle.

 *TODO*: